na-na-hi/renget/archive/WorkbenchCUEExtra.md

 The so-called "Workbenchanon" - The pasta, edited screenshots/graphics.
 (I don't know who "Rayuko" is, stop asking, don't call me that.)
-Sonic Team - Original sprites/graphics (Sonic sprites and stuff) - Original models shown in "Extra" LakeFeperd (i think) - The ATS sprite shown in an above image.
+Sonic Team - Original sprites/graphics (Sonic sprites and stuff) - Original models shown in "Extra" LakeFeperd (i think) - The ATS sprite shown in an above image. https://gamebanana.com/mods/148171 - Used to get a title card of Wacky Workbench in Mania. https://www.sonicnotes.info/2017/11/font-sonic-forces.html - Used in editing the screenshot of Sonic Forces paint.net - Used for the sprite editing.